 My go to tripod, for Icelandic situations, value for money, is now a FEISOL.

 A light weight low center of gravity head that can survive lava dust, saltwater, and freezing conditions is hard to find.
 Gitzo ball head GH2780 is the best I have found, now hard to find, but look at it and you will see the intelligent design.

 Most ball heads do not hold the exact position you need, Beware.
-It is critical that without force, you can lick the exact camera position you want.
+It is critical that without force, you can set and adjust the precise camera position you need.

-For precision framing work like food, art and architecture, I use a Manfrotto 410.
+For precision framing work like architecture, art and food, I use a Manfrotto 410.

-The ArcaSwiss Quicklink is the best breach lock quick release for tripod heads.
-Compact, elegant, smooth, secure, nothing else quite like it.
+The ArcaSwiss Quicklink is a great breech lock quick coupling for tripod heads.
+Compact, elegant, smooth and nsecure.

 Time is of the essence in photography and fast gear give you time to be more creative.